cpacker/CLIPMesh/README.md

 ### Options

-- The config file `configs/arxiv.yaml` intends to mimic the algorithm described in the paper as closely as possibly (there currently is no official public implementation).
+- The config file `configs/arxiv.yaml` intends to mimic the algorithm described in the paper as closely as possibly (there currently is no official public implementation, so many details might be off).
-- The default config (loaded w/o a `--path` arg) has a few differences, e.g., the use of a TV weight on the texture maps (used in the CLIPMesh-SMPLX repo), and negative prompts for "face" and "text" (without them, I found CLIP had a tendency to "stamp" faces and text into textures as well as geometry).
+- The default config (loaded w/o a `--path` arg) has a few differences from the algorithm described in the paper, e.g., the use of a TV weight on the texture maps (used in the CLIPMesh-SMPLX repo), and negative prompts for "face" and "text" (without them, I found CLIP had a tendency to "stamp" faces and text into textures as well as geometry).
 - `configs/improved.yaml` has more experimental changes with the goal of matching the performance in the paper (i.e., creating reasonable looking objects for all the the prompts shown in the paper and website).

 To override a setting from the config file, simple pass the setting as an extra argument: